equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 $ terraform import metal_device.example 8eb3bc10-0e1a-476a-aec2-6dc699df9c1c
 ```

-You can verify the migration by running `terraform plan`, it should show that infrastructure is up to date.
+You can verify the migration by running `$ terraform plan`, it should show that infrastructure is up to date.

 ## Resolving migration issues

-When we run `terraform plan` to verify that migration was successful, terraform might warn that some resource attributes from HCL are not aligned with imported state.
+When we run `$ terraform plan` to verify that migration was successful, terraform might warn that some resource attributes from HCL are not aligned with imported state.
 It's because not all of the resource attribute can be computed, for example the `ip_address` blocks in packet_device are user-defined and will result to a diff against downloaded imported state.

-In case of the `ip_address`, consequent `terraform apply` will update the local state without changing the upstream resource, but if there's an attribute which will cause upstream update, you will need to resolve it manually, either chaning your HCL, or letting Terraform change the resource in Equinix Metal.
+In case of the `ip_address`, consequent `$ terraform apply` will update the local state without changing the upstream resource, but if there's an attribute which will cause upstream update, you will need to resolve it manually, either chaning your HCL, or letting Terraform change the resource in Equinix Metal.